 Some of the more common places where credit card skimming might occur include:

 - Gas Stations: Gas stations are a favorite target for thieves who use skimmers because there are multiple credit card devices sitting outdoors, none of which have an associate directly monitoring their use.

 - ATMs: Popular for the same reasons as illicit use at a gas station, thieves can leave a skimmer on a card reader collect your information.

-- Restaurants/Bars: Similar to incidents in retail stores, this can occur by using a small, mobile card reader.
-Most never think twice about leaving cards unprotected in the hands of an employee at the restaurant or bar, but be beware of the possibilities.
+- Restaurants/Bars: Similar to incidents in retail stores, these thefts can occur by using a small, mobile card reader.
+Most customers never think twice about leaving cards unprotected in the hands of an employee at the restaurant or bar, but be beware of the possibilities.

 Ten Tips for Avoiding Credit Card Skimmer Incidents